Immigration Officials or Non-LRPD Law Enforcement on Campus

 If district or college administration or LRPD becomes aware of ICE or another federal agency on campus for an immigration raid, LRPD will notify the campus community using the emergency notification system.

-Refer to the following processes to evaluate ICE or other non-LRPD agencies' requests.
+Refer to the following processes to evaluate ICE or other non-LRPD agencies' requests, or read through FAQ for faculty and staff.

-In the unlikely event that ICE or non-LRPD law enforcement comes to your classroom or work area, please do the following:
+In the unlikely event that ICE or non-LRPD law enforcement comes to your work area (office, classroom, etc.), please do the following:

 - Refer the agent to your manager or supervisor's office or department office.
 If you cannot reach your manager, supervisor, or department office, contact Los Rios Police Department dispatch directly at (916) 558-2221 or extension 2221, or use the Los Rios SAFE app to inform them of the situation and ask for guidance.